AntonGerasimov/sentiment-analysis/README.md

 For my calculations in train.py I use tf-idf with max_features = 2000.
 You can change this parameter (and min_df and max_df also) in settings.json.

 In common words notebook I found, that there are a lot of words, that are presented in only one copy (unique words) in reviews.
-We can't really predict impact of this words on outcome. min_df = 7 removes this rare words. max_df = 0.95 (close to default value 1.0).
+We can't really predict impact of this words on outcome. min_df = 7 removes this rare words. max_df = 0.8 (default value 1.0).
 It cut's off words, that appears too often.
 I already deleted most frequently common words.
 With help of this parameter, it cuts off even more frequently used words.
-From my experience values between 0.9 and 1.0 have no impact on final metrics.
-I chose 'middle' value, because for me it looks reasonable to exclude most frequently used words.
+From my experience values between 0.8 and 1.0 have no impact on final metrics.
+I chose 0.8 value, because for me it looks reasonable to exclude most frequently used words.
 We may not use common_words function and just use max_df, but my common_words are part of EDA also. common words notebook shows this words in train data.
+However, there will be no rare words in top 2000 features anyway.

-Summing up, tf-idf with max_features = 2000, min_df = 7, max_df = 0.95 have almost same metrics, but a lot higher computational performance.
+Summing up, tf-idf with max_features = 2000, min_df = 7, max_df = 0.8 have almost same metrics, but a lot higher computational performance.

 ## Preprocessing pipeline